Refinish Your Old, Outdated Countertop with a Concrete Overlay Countertop

 Installing a concrete overlay countertop doesn’t take long, but it does take patience.
 Line all of your walls, appliances, sink and underneath cabinets with plastic sheeting to protect them and keep concrete overlay on the countertop.

-If you’d like to integrate Natural Stone and Recycled Glass Aggregates into your concrete overlay countertop, apply the ¼” overlay coat and press the natural stone and/or recycled glass aggregates into place.
+If you’d like to integrate Crushed Granite and Recycled Glass Aggregates into your concrete overlay countertop, apply the ¼” overlay coat and press the natural stone and/or recycled glass aggregates into place.
 Allow the overlay to dry.
 Then mix water and overlay to the consistency of a thin pancake batter to form what is known as “slurry.”
 Apply the “slurry” to the surface to fill any voids or pinholes and let dry.
 After 24 hours, polish the countertop to reveal the natural stone or recycled glass aggregates.
 If you use small natural stone or glass aggregates, less than 10mm in size, the stones or glass can be mixed into the overlay, allowed to dry and then polished.
 You can add colored concrete pigment to the “slurry” mixture for additional color.

 For countertops, you should hand trowel the concrete overlay using a square-ended trowel to spread the mixture and get in the seams and corners of the countertop.
 Use a paint brush to do the edges of the countertops.
 For a smooth surface, use a Magic Trowel to finish the surface.
 A troweled or textured surface is an option, but take surface functionality into consideration.

 The coverage rates for our DCI Concrete Overlay vary depending upon the thickness of the layer you apply.
 For a ¼” in thickness you can expect a 50 lb. bag of DCI Concrete overlay to cover 20–25 square feet.
 For a skim coat, at 1/8” to 1/16”, a 50 lb. box should cover 50-130 square feet, again depending on the thickness.